Hardware Efficient Approximate Convolution with Tunable Error Tolerance for CNNs: Hardware Implementation

 \section{Hardware Implementation}

 This section describes how a hardware implementation of the above algorithm was done to perform conv\_approx() operation specifically for input matrices of dimensions 4*4 and filter matrices of size 3*3 to test hardware feasibility.
-This operation is then iteratively called using inline C commands to perform convolution for larger input matrices.
-To test effect of the approximation on the output of CNNs and as preliminary error analysis, conv\_approx() function was used to perform convolutions during inference of an MNIST image using LeNet-Accel model as described by [18].
-More thorough error, accuracy and performance analysis is described in subsequent sections.
+This operation is then iteratively called using inline assembly commands in C code to perform convolution for larger input matrices.
+To test effect of the approximation on the output of CNNs and as preliminary error analysis, conv\_approx() function was used to perform convolutions during inference of an MNIST image using LeNet-Accel model as described by S. Wang et al[13].
+We choose LeNet-Accel because it uses only 3 * 3 and 4 * 4 convolution kernels.
+This standardized approach simplifies implementation and testing compared to the original LeNet, which uses varying matrix dimensions.
+More thorough error, accuracy, and performance analysis is described in subsequent sections.